 If you’re by the coast, it’s easy to lay your hands on fresh and affordable fish and seafood all year round.
 Look out for simple seafood shacks, sheds or vans (you name it) – they serve up the freshest of fresh ingredients, and often boast terrific views too!
 When you go out for dinner at a restaurant, it’s also always worth finding out what’s on the specials menu – there will often be a seafood option; many restaurants also often do a fixed price menu.

 If you’re a lover of seafood and enjoy rugged, unspoiled landscapes, why not spend some time exploring the places and the produce that is on Scotland’s Seafood Trail?

 4. Ask locals for tips on hidden gems and up-and-coming restaurants

 When planning where you will be eating each day, leave some room for spontaneity and get recommendations from the hotel concierge, your taxi driver and from other people you meet along the way.
 Locals can offer a wealth of knowledge on hidden gems you might not have found otherwise.
-Our iKnow Community is a great place to ask for advice too – it’s filled with people who will be happy to share their favourite places to eat in Scotland.

 5. Discover delicious food along Scotland’s foodie trails